Everything you need to know about the SAT Reading Section

 #10: Don’t let yourself get stuck

 The reading section is the longest section of the SAT.
-You inevitably will have to deal with a passage you don’t understand or a question you have difficulty answering.
-With such little time to waste, and so much content to get through, if you find yourself spending too much time on a question, it’s in your best interest to skip it and keep moving.
+You inevitably will have to deal with a passage you don’t understand or answer a question you have difficulty with.
+With such little time to waste, and so much content to get through, if you find yourself spending too much time on a question or confused about part of your passage it’s in your best interest to skip it and keep moving.
 All questions have the same value, and skipping one question won’t hurt your score as much as having less time to answer questions you have a better chance of getting right.

 Learn More About the SAT Reading Section With Help From SoFlo

 SoFlo SAT Tutors have experienced test takers who are here to help you succeed.
-Working one on one with a SoFlo tutor can help you identify and improve your individual weaknesses not only on the reading section but on the entire test.
+Our test prep services offer one-on-one tutoring, where your SoFlo tutor can help you identify and improve your individual weaknesses, not only on the reading section, but on the entire test.
+SoFlo tutors can help you reach your goals, whether it be to reach a scholarship cutoff or to get that perfect score.